The New Comedy of American Decline

 Her show does something similar: Emily in Paris regards Paris itself not primarily as a place, but as a consumer good.
 It presents the city, messy and complicated like any other, as a theatrical setting for Emily’s adventures.
 It indulges in what the writer Melanie Hamlett—herself an American living in France—has called, aptly, the “American gaze.”
 After a while, Emily’s lack of fluency in French begins to look less like a plot point and more like the point: Emily in Paris does not speak the language of the place it has chosen to call home.
 It compensates for its ignorance by shouting, ever louder, in English.

 Ted Lasso is loud too.
 But his loudness is, in the end, a feint.
 That is one of the crucial contrasts between Ted and Emily.
-Ted Lasso, whose story is also rooted in advertising, is an extension of the sketches Jason Sudeikis starred in to promote NBC’s airing of Premier League soccer in the U.S.—quirky spots featuring a guy with a thick Kansas accent and an even thicker moustache who is brought on to coach a British soccer team.
+Ted Lasso, whose story is also rooted in advertising, is an extension of the sketches Jason Sudeikis starred in to promote NBC’s airing of Premier League soccer in the U.S.—quirky spots featuring a guy with a thick Kansas accent and an even thicker mustache who is brought on to coach a British soccer team.
 Ted Lasso features the same character: boisterous, clueless, stereotypically American.
 “Heck, you could fill two internets with what I don’t know about football,” Ted says in the pilot episode, merrily, during the first press conference he gives as the coach of the (fictional) team AFC Richmond.

 One of the best decisions Ted Lasso made was to complicate its own caricatures.
 Ted’s ignorance—he was hired by an owner, the show explains, who wants to sink the team—is merely a starting point.
 The series is the story of how he overcomes it.
 Ted’s most evident feature may be his wide-eyed belief in hope itself (he is, in that, also very similar to Coach Taylor from Friday Night Lights, right down to the clear-eyes/full-hearts–style BELIEVE poster he tapes above his new team’s locker-room door).
 The quality that most defines Ted, however, is his curiosity.
 That is how Ted Lasso, a show so similar in structure to Emily in Paris, can read so differently from it.
 Emily’s ignorance is existential; Ted’s is conditional.